-Right to deliver Goods to one of Joint Owner:
+Right to deliver Goods to one of the Joint Owners:

-Section 165 of the contract act,1872 says where the goods have been bailed by several joint owners, the bailee has a right to deliver them back to, or according to the direction of 1 joint owner without the consent of all, in the absence of any agreement to the contrary.
+Section 165 of the contract act, of 1872, says where the goods have been bailed by several joint owners, the bailee has a right to deliver them back to, or according to the direction of 1 joint owner without the consent of all, in the absence of any agreement to the contrary.

-It is concluded that the definition of bailment is that it is a delivery of thing in trust for some special object or purpose and upon a contract expressed or implied, to conform to the object or purpose of the trust.
+The definition of bailment is that it is a delivery of a thing in trust for some special object or purpose and upon a contract expressed or implied, to conform to the object or purpose of the trust.

 Bailment is the transfer of possession of goods from one person i.e. bailor to another i.e. bailee.
-Bailment has different kinds with respect to benefit and reward.
+Bailment has different kinds with respect to benefits and rewards.
 The duties of the bailor are the right of the bailee and the duties of the bailee are the rights of the bailor.